pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 24](images/Slide24.png)

- Other data visualizations can be used to contrast the two normalization methods, such as distributions of log2 fold change color coded and faceted by statistical significance cuts (purple > 0.10 > teal > 0.05 > olive > 0.01 > orange).
-It is clear that TMM better centers the data for the bulk of the proteins.
+ Other data visualizations can be used to contrast the two normalization methods, such as distributions of log2 fold change color coded and faceted (separated plots) by statistical significance cuts (purple > 0.10 > teal > 0.05 > olive > 0.01 > orange).
+It is clear that TMM better centers the data for the bulk of the proteins in the plots on the right.

  ---